 Be curious and helpful.
-Learn as much as you can from other entrepreneurs who are mostly willing to share stories and advice with people who ask.
+Learn as much as you can from other entrepreneurs — many of them will be willing to share stories and advice with people who ask.
 If you feel attached to a project, see how you can help them.
 It's a sure way to get connected and possibly even get you a job.

-- How do you stay up to date with the latest advancements and technology in the business world?
+- How do you stay current on the latest advancements and technology in the business world?

 Twitter is an amazing tool for learning new things.
-The top innovators are always looking to promote their ideas and things they're working on so it can be a huge benefit if you follow the right people on the forefront of technology and business.
+The top innovators are always looking to promote their ideas and things they're working on.
+It can be a huge benefit if you follow the right people on the forefront of technology and business.

-- What does continual education for an entrepreneur look like for you?
+- What does continuing education for an entrepreneur look like for you?